parkerdonahue/TypUs/USERSTORIES.md

 - Accessbiility settings can be saved locally or on the profile

 # User Story 7
-As a general Typus user, I want to sign up for an account with my email so I can access a profile that stores my statistics.
+As a general Typus user, I want to be given a prompt to type and measure my typing statisics so that I can determine my typing ability and improve.

 Acceptance Criteria:

-- User can sign up for an account with their email
+- User can access app (login optional).
-- Data can be stored in a database
+- User can view and type the given prompt.
-- User can modify, view, and access their account details
+- User has their statisics shown to them.